Auburn High School (Rockford, Illinois): Controversies

-In October 2022, a school resource officer, Bradley Lauer, slammed a student to the ground, causing a skull fracture and brain damage.The incident occurred when Parris was wandering the hallways during class time.
+In October 2022, a school resource officer, Bradley Lauer, slammed a student to the ground, causing a skull fracture and brain damage.
+The incident occurred when Parris was wandering the hallways during class time.
 The assistant principal tried to stop him and when Parris tried to get away, Officer Lauer intervened.
 He lifted Parris up and forced him head-first into the hard school floor, knocking out the student.
 The police officer told the student's parents that Parris had slipped and fell, and the school administration assisted in the cover-up.
 The severity of the incident was not disclosed until the student's parents hired counsel to obtain video footage.
 Neither the officer nor school administration is being held criminally liable for the offense committed on the child.
 The family's attorney is planning to file a lawsuit against the school district and police department.

 Academics

 Auburn maintains a standard offering of typical academic core, foreign language, and basic career preparation courses, along with honors offerings for a small number of widely taken subjects.
 Most students who desire to take advanced or specialized classes feed in to Auburn's specialized programs described below:

 The Gifted Academy program is the high school component of the Rockford Public Schools' Gifted Program for high-achieving students.
-The Gifted Academy program is selective, with admittance based on annual testing, and along with Marshall Elementary School and Thurgood Marshall School, which serve grades 1 through 4 and 5 through 8 respectively, forms the Gifted Program in Rockford.
+The Gifted Academy program is selective, with admittance based on annual testing.
+Along with Thurgood Marshall Elementary School and Thurgood Marshall School, which serve grades 1 through 4 and 5 through 8 respectively, they form the Gifted Program in Rockford.
 This program continually ranks high in the state with respect to test scores.
 With Academy and non-Academy test scores separated, the Academy frequently ranks among the top student bodies in the nation in both middle school standardized tests and high school ACT scores.

-The Academy program currently offers AP courses in English Literature and Composition, English Language and Composition, Calculus AB, Calculus BC, Statistics, Biology, Chemistry, Physics B, Physics C, World History, European History, United States History, Macroeconomics, Microeconomics, United States Government and Politics, Comparative Politics, and Psychology, as well as Music Theory and Art History through independent study.
+The Academy program currently offers AP courses in English Literature and Composition, English Language and Composition, Precalculus, Calculus AB, Calculus BC, Statistics, Biology, Chemistry, Physics B, Physics C, Human Geography, World History, European History, United States History, Macroeconomics, Microeconomics, United States Government and Politics, Comparative Politics, and Psychology, as well as Music Theory and Art History through independent study.
 The remaining non-AP core academic requirements for graduation are supplemented with Gifted Academy-level core classes, and an Academy Seal of distinction is offered to students who successfully complete four years of Academy and AP courses in each of four core academic categories while maintaining good academic standing.